 What is Natural Language Understanding (NLU)?

-Natural Language Understanding (NLU) is a field of computer science which analyses what human language means, rather than simply what individual words say.
+Natural Language Understanding (NLU) is a field of computer science which analyzes what human language means, rather than simply what individual words say.

 Natural Language Understanding seeks to intuit many of the connotations and implications that are innate in human communication such as the emotion, effort, intent, or goal behind a speaker’s statement.
 It uses algorithms and artificial intelligence, backed by large libraries of information, to understand our language.